Histamine & Your Hormones

 You can think of our tolerance of histamine as being like a bucket, some of us have bigger buckets than others.
 If we are constantly filling our buckets with histamine rich foods, stress and the use of certain medications, those of us with smaller buckets (reduced tolerance for histamine) can easily overflow and lead to symptoms.
 There are also things that we can do, to increase the 'size' of our bucket (tolerance of histamine) and prevent it from overflowing as frequently (clearance of histamine).

-Because it travels throughout your bloodstream, histamine can affect the entire body, including your gut, respiratory system, skin, brain, and cardiovascular system, contributing to a wide range of issues.
+Because it travels throughout your bloodstream & affects the mucus membranes, histamine can affect the entire body, including your gut, respiratory system, skin, brain, and cardiovascular system, contributing to a wide range of issues.

 Common symptoms of elevated histamine: